First Community’s Youth Ministry: Crossroads 2.0, our youth program for grades 6-12, takes place Sunday evenings, 7-8:30 pm at North Campus.

 The format of Crossroads 2.0

 Crossroads 2.0 will look and feel like a mini youth-centered worship.
 The kids will serve as greeters, provide the music, give an offering, and read the weekly Bible verse.
 Then, we will hear a short “talk” or homily, delivered from a variety of speakers: church staff, college and adult leaders, members of the community, and even kids themselves.
-Since Crossroads 2.0 does not overlap with any worship services, clergy will be available to participate as well.
+Since Crossroads 2.0 does not overlap with any worship services, clergy are available and participate as well.
 Following the message, students will split up by grade for check-in time and discussion.
 This small-group time is what makes Crossroads so impactful, creating an “oasis” in the midst of our busy weeks.

 Crossroads 2.0 brings myriad possibilities for expansion, including large-group meals, college ministry, and break-out groups for parents.
 More ideas have included a talent show, video announcements, even a theme song!
 We are excited to see how Crossroads will grow in the future.
 What ideas do you have?